FakeShemp/DiscImageCreator/Doc/ReadMe.txt

  - VTech V.Flash

 * Unsupported Disc
+ - Protected Disc
+    different frequency     => SecuROM(v4 or higher), StarForce, CD-Cops These needs DPM(Data position measurement). cue, ccd doesn't support DPM.
+     To store DPM, needs to use the Alcohol 120/52% (http://www.alcohol-soft.com/) duplicated(double, triple) sector => Alpha-ROM, ROOT, TAGES It can read in reverse, but specifications are not decided in redump.org Fake TOC                => Cactus Data Shield 100, CD Lock Can't analyze the illegal TOC at the present.
- - Blu-ray Disc (because I don't have a drive.)
+ - HD DVD & Blu-ray Disc
- - HD DVD (because I don't have a drive.)
+    I don't have a drive
- - Nintendo GameCube
- - Nintendo Wii (because I don't implement a code to decrypt.)
+ - Nintendo GameCube & Wii
-                (if you have a supported drive, you can rip a "encrypted" image.)
+    I don't implement a code to decrypt. (if you have a supported drive, you can rip a "encrypted" image.)

 ========================= Drive information (I tested) ========================
-Vendor					Model					Firmware	Lead-in	Lead-out	Scrambled		GD-ROM					Wii-ROM HITACHI(HL-DT-ST)		GDR-8161B				0045		No		No			No				No						Yes HITACHI-LG(HL-DT-ST)	GWA-8164B(GDR8164B)		0M08		No		No			No				No						Yes HITACHI-LG(HL-DT-ST)	GDR-H20N				0D04		No		No			No				No						Yes HITACHI-LG(HL-DT-ST)	GDR-H20N				0D08		No		No			No				No						Yes LG(HL-DT-ST)			GCC-4320B				1.00		No		No			Yes				No						No
+Vendor					Model					Firmware(*1)	Lead-in	Lead-out	Scrambled	GD-ROM(*2)				Wii-ROM LG(HL-DT-ST)			GCC-4320B				1.00			No		No			Yes			No						No
+HITACHI(HL-DT-ST)		GDR-8161B				0045			No		No			No			No						Yes
 HP(HL-DT-ST)			GDR-8163B				0B26			No		No			No			No						Yes
+HITACHI-LG(HL-DT-ST)	GDR-8163B				0S24			No		No			No			No						Yes
+HITACHI-LG(HL-DT-ST)	GWA-8164B(GDR8164B)		0M08			No		No			No			No						Yes
-HP(TSSTcorp)			TS-H353A				BA08		No		No			No				Yes						No
+HITACHI-LG(HL-DT-ST)	GDR-H20N				0D04			No		No			No			No						Yes
-HP(TSSTcorp)			TS-H353B				bc03(BC05)	No		No			Yes				No						No
+HITACHI-LG(HL-DT-ST)	GDR-H20N				0D08			No		No			No			No						Yes
-LITEON					DH-20A3S				9P56		No		No			Yes				No						No LITEON					DH-20A3S				9P58		No		No			Yes				No						No LITEON					LH-18A1P				GL0B		Yes		Yes			No				No						No LITEON					LH-18A1P				GL0J		Yes		Yes			No				No						No LITEON					LH-20A1S				9L09		Yes		Yes			No				No						No LITEON					LTD-163					GDHG		No		No			No				Partial(about 99:59:74)	No LITEON(JLMS)			LTD-166S(XJ-HD166S)		DS1E		Yes		No			No				No						No LITEON					SOHW-812S(SOHW-832S)	CG5M		Yes		Yes			No				No						No NEC						CDR-1700A(286)			3.06		No		No			No				No						No NEC						CDR-3001A(28F)			3.32		No		No			No				No						No Optiarc					AD-7203S				1-B0		No		No			No				No						No PLEXTOR					PX-W8432Ti(PX-W8432T)	1.09		Yes		Yes			Yes(only pce)	No						No PLEXTOR					PX-W1210TA(PX-W1210A)	1.10		Yes		Yes			Yes(only pce)	No						No PLEXTOR					PX-W2410TA(PX-W2410A)	1.04		Yes		Yes			Yes(only pce)	No						No PLEXTOR					PX-W4824TA				1.07		Yes		Yes			Yes				No						No PLEXTOR					PX-W5224A				1.04		Yes		Yes			Yes				No						No PLEXTOR					PX-320A					1.06		Yes		Yes			Yes(only pce)	No						No PLEXTOR					PX-504A					1.02		No		No			No				No						No PLEXTOR					PX-712SA(PX-712A)		1.09		Yes		Yes			Yes				Partial(about 79:59:74)	No PLEXTOR					PX-750A					1.03		No		No			No				No						No PLEXTOR					PX-755SA(PX-755A)		1.08		Yes		Yes			Yes				Partial(about 79:59:74)	No PLEXTOR					PX-760A					1.07		Yes		Yes			Yes				No						No Slimtype				DS8A3S					HAT9		No		No			Yes				No						No TSSTcorp				TS-H192C				HI03		No		No			No				Yes						No TSSTcorp				TS-H192C				IB01(IB00)	No		No			No				No						No TSSTcorp				TS-H352C				NE02		No		No			No				Yes						No TSSTcorp				TS-H492C				IB01		No		No			No				No						No TSSTcorp				TS-H652C(TS-H652D)		TI06		No		No			No				No						No TSSTcorp				TS-L162C				DE00		No		No			No				No						No
+LITEON					DH-20A3S				9P58			No		No			Yes			No						No LITEON					LH-18A1P				GL0J			Yes		Yes			No			No						No LITEON					LH-20A1S				9L09			Yes		Yes			No			No						No LITEON					LTD-163					GDHG			No		No			No			Partial(about 99:59:74)	No LITEON(JLMS)			LTD-166S(XJ-HD166S)		DS1E			Yes		No			No			No						No LITEON					SOHW-812S(SOHW-832S)	CG5M			Yes		Yes			No			No						No MATSHITA				SW-9574S				ADX4			No		No			No			No						No NEC						CDR-1700A(286)			3.06			No		No			No			No						No NEC						CDR-3001A(28F)			3.32			No		No			No			No						No Optiarc					AD-7203S				1-B0			No		No			No			No						No PLEXTOR					PX-40TS					1.14			Yes		Yes			Yes			No						No PLEXTOR					PX-W8220T				1.05			Yes		Yes			Yes			No						No PLEXTOR					PX-W8432Ti(PX-W8432T)	1.09			Yes		Yes			Yes(*3)		No						No PLEXTOR					PX-W124TS				1.07			Yes		Yes			Yes			No						No PLEXTOR					PX-W1210TS				1.06			Yes		Yes			Yes			No						No PLEXTOR					PX-W1210TA(PX-W1210A)	1.10			Yes		Yes			Yes(*3)		No						No PLEXTOR					PX-S88T					1.06			Yes		Yes			Yes(*3)		No						No PLEXTOR					PX-W2410TA(PX-W2410A)	1.04			Yes		Yes			Yes(*3)		No						No PLEXTOR					PX-W4824TA				1.07			Yes		Yes			Yes			No						No PLEXTOR					PX-W5224A				1.04			Yes		Yes			Yes			No						No PLEXTOR					PREMIUM					1.07			Yes		Yes			Yes			No						No PLEXTOR					PX-320A					1.06			Yes		Yes			Yes(*3)		No						No PLEXTOR					PX-504A					1.02			No		No			No			No						No PLEXTOR					PX-708A(PX-708UF)		1.12			Yes		Yes			Yes			No						No PLEXTOR					PX-712SA(PX-712A)		1.09			Yes		Yes			Yes			Partial(about 79:59:74)	No PLEXTOR					PX-716A					1.11			Yes		Yes			Yes			No						No PLEXTOR					PX-750A					1.03			No		No			No			No						No PLEXTOR					PX-755SA(PX-755A)		1.08			Yes		Yes			Yes			Partial(about 79:59:74)	No PLEXTOR					PX-760A					1.07			Yes		Yes			Yes			No						No Slimtype				DS8A3S					HAT9			No		No			Yes			No						No TSSTcorp				SH-W162L				LC03			No		No			Yes			No						No TSSTcorp				TS-L162C				DE00			No		No			No			No						No TSSTcorp				TS-H192C				DE01			No		No			No			Yes						No TSSTcorp				TS-H192C				HI05			No		No			No			Yes						No TSSTcorp				TS-H192C				IB01(IB00)		No		No			No			No						No TSSTcorp				TS-H192CN				NE06(NE07)		No		No			No			Yes						No TSSTcorp				TS-H292B				DE03			No		No			No			No						No TSSTcorp				TS-H352C				DE06			No		No			No			Yes						No TSSTcorp				TS-H352C				NE02			No		No			No			Yes						No HP(TSSTcorp)			TS-H353A				BA08			No		No			No			Yes						No HP(TSSTcorp)			TS-H353B				bc03(BC05)		No		No			Yes			No						No TSSTcorp				TS-H492C				IB01			No		No			No			No						No TSSTcorp				TS-H652C(TS-H652D)		TI06			No		No			No			No						No

-* Attention
+*1
+ HITACHI-LG: 0xyy (x is OEM code, yy is number)
+  D: DELL, M: ??, S: ??
+ PLEXTOR: 1.xx (xx is number)
+ TSSTcorp: xxyy (xx is OEM code, yy is number)
+  BA: ??, BC: ??, DE: DELL, HI: HITACHI, IB: IBM, LC: LaCie, NE: NEC, TI: ??

+*2
  If you rip a GD-ROM, you should rip to internal(and/or NTFS) HDD.
  Otherwise, if you have a supported drive, you can't only rip about 99:59:74.
  The reason is unknown.
+ TSSTcorp TS-H192C Reading often fails.
+(03-02-00, MEDIUM_ERROR - NO SEEK COMPLETE)

+*3
+ Single data track disc fails.
+(05-64-00, ILLEGAL_REQUEST.
+ILLEGAL MODE FOR THIS TRACK)